ppothapa/pyICON_EXCLAIM/doc/documentation.rst

 Copy one of the example scripts, e.g. ``config_ckdtree_r2b6_oce_r0004.py`` and edit as follows::

   rev:          can be deleted
-  tgname:       how you want to call your grid (no spaces in name, better rather short)
+  tgname:       how you want to call your grid (no spaces in the name, better rather short)
   gname:        name of the grid file (see below how to find an appropriate grid file)
-  path_tgrid:   path of the grid file
+  path_tgrid:   the path of the grid file
   fname_tgrid:  keep as it is
   path_ckdtree: path where the interpolation files should be saved, take any path which already exists
   path_rgrid:   keep as it is
   path_section: keep as it is

-Usually all ICON simulations need a grid file and you probably now which one was used for your simulation (a file containing lots of information about the horizontal grid).
+Usually, all ICON simulations need a grid file and you probably know which one was used for your simulation (a file containing lots of information about the horizontal grid).
 However, we only need a couple of variables most important clon, clan also sometimes important vlon, vlat, elon, elat.
 So you could use any file which contains these variables.
-In case that you have a file which contains clon, clat but not vlon, vlat, elon, elat you can use this as well.
+In case you have a file that contains clon, clat but not vlon, vlat, elon, elat you can use this as well.
-However, you can only plot variables which are defined in the center (most of the variables, like ssh, pres, temp, u, v, w) but you cannot plot variables which are defined on vertices (vorticity) or edges (mass_flux).
+However, you can only plot variables which are defined in the center (most of the variables, like ssh, pres, temp, u, v, w) but you cannot plot variables that are defined on vertices (vorticity) or edges (mass_flux).
 If you only want to derive interpolation indices for clon, clat you need to add load_egrid=False, and load_vgrid=False to all ``pyic.ckdtree_hgrid`` and ``pyic.ckdtree_section`` calls in the script.

 Here is an example::